sarnold/portage-overlay/README.md

 ## Latest ##

+Most recent updates are for the efikamx Smartbook and other ARM devices such as the Raspberry Pi (armv6) and MK-802 (armv7).
+Anything non-iMX specific should work on all of the above.

-Recent updates for the Gnome 3 desktop (x86, x86_64, and ppc) as well as other powerpc updates for the older Gnome desktop and misc packages (audio, etc).
+Other recent updates for the Gnome 3 desktop (x86, x86_64, and ppc) as well as more powerpc updates for the older Gnome desktop and misc packages (audio, etc).
+The exaile sound menu indicator plugin is working with exaile 3.2.1, and all seems to be working fine in Gnome 3.6 (as far as the plugin).
+The one bit that doesn't work is "minimize to tray" using the Exaile window minimize button.
-The exaile sound menu indicator plugin is working with exaile 3.2.1, except for the time elapesed calculation when paused.
-There's also a patched genkernel that provides initramfs fsck support for premounted volumes, and an updated dcmtk package.
+There's also a patched genkernel that provides initramfs fsck support if you have a separate /usr volume, and last but not least, an updated dcmtk package.

 ## Current list of ebuilds: ##

 - app-accessibility/orca/orca-2.32.1.ebuild
 - app-accessibility/speech-dispatcher/speech-dispatcher-0.6.7-r1.ebuild